ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 ### Notes on slides and presentations

-Traditional `beamer` for LaTeX generated slides is not and will never be supported for PDF Tagging and accessibility.
+Traditional `beamer` for LaTeX generated slides is not and [likely will never be supported](https://www.texdev.net/2025/02/28/the-tagging-project-and-beamer) for PDF Tagging and accessibility.
 A newer alternative is:

 - <a href="https://ctan.org/pkg/ltx-talk">`ltx-talk`</a> -- a newer LaTeX class aimed at presentation with accessibility/tagging in mind